Amaliegade 47: Changing owners, 1790–1859

 On 13 December, Hallander sold it to Peder Blicher Olsen, secretary in the Department of Foreign Affairs.
 In 1793, he left Copenhagen when he was appointed as Danish consul to Morocco.
-In 1800, he was appointed as Danish resident minister and Consul-General to the United States.
+In 1800, he was appointed as Danish resident minister and consul-general to the United States.

 In the new cadastre of 1806, the property was listed as No. 135.
 It was by then owned by Henning Rasmussen.

 At the time of the 1834 census, No. 135 was home to four households.
 Jørgen Møller, a ship broker, resided on the ground floor with his wife Johanne Dorothea (née Larsen), their two children (aged eight and 10) and two maids.
-Maria Elisabeth Dorrien and Louise Henriette Dorrien, two daughters of General Liebert Hieronymus von Dörrien (1772-1814), resided on the first floor with the lady's companion Hedevig Troyel, the lodger Elisabeth Ancher and one maid.
+Maria Elisabeth Dorrien and Louise Henriette Dorrien, daughters of General Liebert Hieronymus von Dörrien (1772-1814), resided on the first floor with the lady's companion Hedevig Troyel, the lodger Elisabeth Ancher and one maid.
 Christian Frederik Wilkens, a captain in the Royal Danish Navy, resided in the second floor apartment with one maid.
 Ane Margrethe Olsen, the proprietor of a tavern in the basement, resided in the associated dwelling with the maid Susanne Hendriksen and the maid's husband Peter Hendriksen (a first mate, styrmand).

 At the time of the 1840 census, No. 135 was home to mostly new residents.
 Georg Philip Kinzi, a royal cook, resided on the ground floor with his wife Justine Amalie Kinzi (née Hansen) and two sons (aged three and six).
 The first floor apartment was still occupied by the two Dorrien sisters.
 Philipp Wörishöffer (1804-1892), a military officer teaching German at the Army Cadet Academy, resided on the second floor with his wife Margrethe Charlotte Christiane Wørnshøffer, their three children (aged one to four) and two maids.
 Susanne Henriksen, a widow, resided in the basement with her seven-year-old daughter, a lodger (a first mate, styrmand) and a maid.

 At the time of the 1845 census, No. 135 was home to just three households.
 One of the apartments was occupied by the medical doctor Carl Hohner, second lieutenant Waldemar Holck, Carl Holck and captain lieutenant Christian Nicolai Wulff.
 Bent Leth, a ship's captain, resided in another apartment with his wife Marie Leth, their six children (aged one to 14) and two maids.
 Susanne Henriksen, a widow aged just 37, resided in the third apartment with her 12-year-old daughter and one maid.